• Skip to primary navigation

 The Center verified that the Complaint satisfied the formal requirements of the Uniform Domain Name

-Dispute Resolution Policy (the “Policy” or “UDRP”), the Rules for Uniform Domain Name Dispute Resolution Policy (the “Rules”), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the “Supplemental Rules”).
+Dispute Resolution Policy (the “Policy” or “UDRP”), the Rules for Uniform Domain Name Dispute

-submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.
+The Center appointed Lawrence K. Nodine as the sole panelist in this matter on March 24, 2026.
+The Panel finds that it was properly constituted.
+The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.

 4. Factual Background